 AST's Adjusted EBITDA decreased by \$4 million or 11%, from \$38 million for three months ended September 30, 2020 to \$34 million for three months ended September 30, 2021.
 Despite the decrease in quarterly Adjusted EBITDA, Adjusted EBITDA for the nine months ended September 30, 2021 increased by \$19 million or 23% from \$80 million for the nine months ended September 30, 2020 to \$99 million for the nine months ended September 30, 2021.
 The quarterly decrease in Adjusted EBITDA resulted in a corresponding decrease in our Adjusted EBITDA Margin from 14% to 12% for the three months ended September 30, 2020 as compared to the three months ended September 30, 2021.
-Similarly, the increase in Adjusted EBITDA as compared to the the nine months ended September 30, 2020 as compared to the nine months ended September 30, 2020 as compared to the nine months ended September 30, 2021.
+Similarly, the increase in Adjusted EBITDA as compared to the the nine months ended September 30, 2020 resulted in a corresponding increase in Adjusted EBITDA Margin from 12% to 13% for the nine months ended September 30, 2020 as compared to the nine months ended September 30, 2021.
 The increase in Adjusted EBITDA and Adjusted EBITDA Margin is primarily due to revenue mix highlighted by the development to production transition on our soldier sensing programs, coupled with improved performance on legacy ground vehicle sensing and certain electronic warfare programs, coupled with an overall increase in revenue volume creating increased operational leverage for the segment.
 This increase in overall profitability was offset in part by increased investment in internal research and development related expenditures.